 - Level of award: the grant will cover three quarters of the cost of the new fibre infrastructure, up to £30,000.
-So for example, if the cost for a gap funded solution that serves a school has been quoted as £40,000, the community would pay £10,000 and £30,000 would be funded from the grant.
+So for example, if the cost for a gap funded solution that serves a school or charity has been quoted as £40,000, the community would pay £10,000 and £30,000 would be funded from the grant.

 - Period of award: Grants are made subject to a contract being signed within three months of the date of the offer letter.